Chart Color Schemes

 The educational profile of Parkville exceeds national averages, with above-average qualification levels and academic performance metrics

-Technical qualifications make up 11.9% of the educational achievements in this age group, with advanced diplomas at 5.8% and certificates at 6.1%.
-Educational participation is particularly high in Parkville, with 51.6% of residents currently enrolled in formal education.
+Educational participation is high, with 51.6% of residents currently enrolled in formal education.
 This includes 41.2% in tertiary education, 3.1% in secondary education, and 2.9% pursuing primary education.
-Parkville hosts a robust network of six schools, educating approximately 1,915 students.
-The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1121.
-Secondary education dominates, with six schools serving this purpose, while primary students typically attend schools in adjacent catchments.
-Parkville functions as an education hub, with 23.4 school places per 100 residents, significantly above the regional average of 6.9.
-This attracts students from surrounding communities to Parkville's educational facilities.
+Six schools operate within Parkville, educating approximately 1,915 students.
+The area has a high socio-educational advantage and academic achievement (ICSEA: 1121).
+Secondary education dominates with six schools, while primary students typically attend schools in adjacent catchments.
+Parkville functions as an education hub with 23.4 school places per 100 residents, significantly above the regional average of 6.9, attracting students from surrounding communities.
+Note: for schools showing 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education